-We’re not going to go all ‘cub scouts’ on you I promise, but being prepared means you start out positively, clear about what you’re doing.
+Pre Covid and during lockdown the advice is the same here - Yes we know it all sounds a little bit dib, dib, dib...but we’re not going to go all ‘cub scouts’ on you I promise!
+Being prepared means you start out positively, clear about what you’re doing.
 Rather than scavenge hunting those old shoes from the back of the wardrobe, realising that the top from last summer has a stain on the bottom and a host of other wardrobe fails that really will effect your outlook for the day ahead.

 BETTER NIGHTS SLEEP

-Being prepared, having clothes ready that are appropriate to the occasion is powerful for everyone.
+Pre Covid and during lockdown this is SO important.
+Take the pressure off yourself, give yourself some breathing space.
+Being prepared, having clothes ready is powerful for everyone.
 It will help you have a better nights sleep the night before!
 Quite simply it’s one less thing to think about, so you won’t be lying in bed a midnight trying to remember where you ‘stored’ your summer jacket through winter.

 LET US HELP

-Our shirts and pocket squares fill all sorts of roles, doing different things for different people but always expressing their passions and personality.
+Our shirts, pocket squares and face masks fill all sorts of roles, doing different things for different people but always expressing their passions and personality.
 Sometimes they do that subtly, other times it's a bit louder.
-If you'd like help and advice, drop us a line email@example.com or 0871 245 4518.
+If you'd like help and advice, drop us a line firstname.lastname@example.org or 0871 245 4518.

 Want to learn more about enclothed cognition?
 Here's a blog we wrote all about it.